micahwoods/atcweb3/content/seminar/stmia-2024/index.md

 See more about OM246 testing, including sampling instructions and a sample report, at the [OM246 project page](https://www.asianturfgrass.com/project/om246/).

-For even more information, see:
+For videos and podcasts, see:

 * The [ATC YouTube channel](https://www.youtube.com/asianturfgrasscenter)
 * The [ATC Doublecut](https://doublecut.asianturfgrass.com/) and the [ATC Office Hours](https://office-hours.asianturfgrass.com/) podcasts.